lawrennd/old_talks/_systems/includes/databases-and-joins.md

 \subsection{Scaling ML Systems}

 But what if you are successful?
 What if everyone in Kampala wants to use your system?
-There are 1.5 million people in Kampala and maybe 100,000 Boda Boda drivers.
+There are 1.5 million people in Kampala and maybe 100,000 Boda Boda drivers.[^boda]

+[^boda]: Boda Boda is the name for the motorbike taxis found commonly in Kampala.

 What if you are even more succesful?
 What if everyone in Lagos wants to use your system?
-There are around 20 million people in Lagos ... and maybe as many Okada drivers as people in Kampala!
+There are around 20 million people in Lagos ... and maybe as many Okada[^okada] drivers as people in Kampala!

+[^okada] In Lagos the Boda Boda is called an Okada.

 We want to build safe and reliable machine learning systems.
 Building them from `pandas` and python is about as safe and reliable as [taking six children to school on a boda boda](https://www.monitor.co.ug/News/National/Boda-accidents-kill-10-city-UN-report-Kampala/688334-4324032-15oru2dz/index.html).